crada2/gardenmap-frontend/README.md

 ## Structure  🍓 🍋 🍎

-- Requisitos Funcionales 🍉
+- Functional requirements 🍉
-    - On the cover the application will have a slider with featured images.
+    - On the landing page there is a slider with featured images.
-    - On the cover, the header has the login option.
+    - On the landing page the header has the login option.
     - At the end of the session, the user can log out.
-    - On the front page, the user will be able to register for the first time to access their user profile.
+    - On the landing page, the user is able to register for the first time to access their user profile.
-    - Users can record events or activities related to their garden.
+    - Users can store events or activities related to their garden.
-    - The user can delete those events or activities that have already concluded.
+    - The user can delete those events or activities if they are no longer available.
-    - Users can see on their profile page the events or activities you have registered.
+    - Users can see on their profile page the events or activities they have registered.

 ## Starting 🌿 🌎
 These instructions will allow you to get a working copy of the project on your local computer, for development and testing purposes: